cinderblocks/MEGAbolt/README.md

 ### Prerequisites

-MEGAbolt requires .NET 5 and currently runs on the Winodows x64 platform exclusively.
+MEGAbolt requires .NET 5 and currently runs on the Windows x64 platform exclusively.

 ### Contributing